navadeep-05/INVENTORY-OPTIMIZATION-AND-DEMAND-FORECASTING-USING-MACHINE-LEARNING/README.md

 - **ARIMA:** Statistical models well-suited for time series forecasting.
 - **LSTM Neural Network:** Deep learning model specialized in time series forecasting with long-term dependencies.

+## Password to be Used
+If in case of any issues in login or signup page, you can use my personal password:
+- Username: navadeep
+- Password: 123

 ## Development Platforms
 This project is designed to be flexible, allowing users to run and develop it on several platforms.
 Below are some recommended platforms for working with the Streamlit application:
 1. **Visual Studio Code (VS Code)**